MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-personalization-tab-usd-client.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 You can enable personal quick replies by adding a personalization tab to your Unified Service Desk configuration.
 After you add the personalization tab, you can view the tab depending on where it was added.
-More information on quick replies: Create a record in Ominchannel for Customer Service[].
+More information on quick replies: [Create a record in Ominchannel for Customer Service](oc-usd/create-record.md).

 **To add the personalization tab**